ror-community/ror-records/README.md

 ), which should be run after all new and updated JSON records to be included in the release are uploaded to the vX.X branch.

 1. Go to https://github.com/ror-community/ror-records/actions/workflows/validate.yml (Actions > Create relationships in the ror-records repository)
-2. Click Run workflow at right, choose the schema version and current vX.X branch, tick "Check box to validate relationships", leave "Check box to skip Geonames validation" unchecked, and click the green Run workflow button.
+2. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch vX.X
+    - **Schema version:** v2
+    - **Check box to skip Geonames validation:** Unchecked
+    - **Check box to validate relationships:** Checked
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name

 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 4. If this workflow fails, there's an issue with the data in one of more ROR record JSON files that needs to be corrected.
 In that case, check the error details, make the needed corrections, commit and push the files to the vX.X branch and repeat steps 1-3 to re-run the Validate files workflow.